doncarloscalderon/leagueapps_sql/README.md

 # leagueapps_sql
-Live, upcoming, and historical sql queries used for LeagueApps Business Operations projects
+Live, upcoming, and historical sql queries used for LeagueApps Business Operations projects.